 By making the effort to find gluten-free Valentine’s, your loved one will not only be celiac-safe, but will know that you took the time to research what was safe for you to give.
 This kind of gluten-free lifestyle support goes a long way.

-Now that you know what Valentine’s Day candy is not gluten-free (and what to look for on the package), let’s look at some gluten-free Valentine’s day candy and chocolates!
+Now that you know what candy is not a safe gluten-free Valentine’s Day gift, let’s look at some gluten-free Valentine’s day candy and chocolates to give!
 The following candies are gluten-free and safe to enjoy: